 How a VPN Protects You on Public Wi-Fi

-A Virtual Private Network (VPN) encrypts your internet traffic and routes it through a secure server, effectively shielding your data from prying eyes.
-Here’s how it works in the context of public Wi-Fi:
+A Virtual Private Network (VPN) encrypts your internet traffic and sends it through a secure server, keeping your data hidden from people trying to spy on you.
+Here's the breakdown for public Wi-Fi:

-For these reasons, it is highly recommended to use a VPN for privacy whenever you connect to public Wi-Fi networks.
+For these reasons, it's highly recommended to use a VPN for privacy whenever you're on public Wi-Fi networks.

 Common Misconceptions About Public Wi-Fi Security